 Should you be concerned when your dog growls?

-Growling indicates various things, so it’s crucial to distinguish between the many different types of growls that dogs can produce when interacting with you, other humans, and other animals.
+Growling indicates various things, so it’s crucial to distinguish between the many different types of dog growls your pup can produce when interacting with you, other humans, and other animals.

 What do dog growls mean?

-Recognizing the different types of dog growls is essential to keep yourself, other people, and other animals safe.
+Recognizing the different types of vocalizations is essential to keeping yourself, other people, and other animals safe.
+Be sure to watch your dog’s body language when it is growling.

-Growling lets dogs express themselves in a way humans can easily interpret — if we take the time to learn the language.
+Growling allows dogs to express themselves in a way humans can easily interpret—if we take the time to learn the language.

 Types of growls

-Growls are a form of communication for dogs, so you must understand growling behavior.
+Growls are a form of dog communication, so you must understand growling behavior.

 Growling doesn’t always mean your dog feels threatened.